Addison O'Dea: Discovery TRVLR

 His largest project to date is writing and directing the thirty six-episode series Discovery TRVLR for Discovery, Inc. and Google.
 Filmed on all seven continents, the series centers around a "Guru, Renegade, Entertainer or Explorer" in each environment as they pull the curtain back on varying rituals, unique traditions and life-threatening quests that encompass their culture."
 At that time, Discovery TRVLR was Discovery's largest virtual reality project to date.

 The series was designed by O'Dea to go to as remote locations as possible and focus on the universality of the people who live there.
 Rather than sending a message of 'we are all the same' or forcing Western ideals on the characters, the idea is to create an elegant juxtaposition at a hyperlocal level.
 "Defying convention" in Communist Vietnam is significantly different when contrasted alongside the same idea in Catholic Mexico.

 From an interview with Addison in Filmmaker about the show:

 Personal life

-In September 2019, O'Dea was reported to be engaged to be married to actress Minnie Driver.
+In September 2019, O'Dea was reported to be engaged to actress Minnie Driver.